 Construction sites are very busy places.
 Because of that they can also be very dangerous.
 OSHA regulations are helping to reduce the number of accidents that happen on construction sites.
 Unfortunately they are not always followed and accidents still happen.
 Knowing the types of accidents that can occur can help you avoid injury.
 Let’s look at eight of the most common injury risks.

 Falls from heights make up 1/3 of fatalities on construction sites.
 Common risks include incorrectly set up scaffolding, open sides, floor holes, unsecured ladders and unguarded steel bars (resulting in impaling).
 By law scaffold set up must be overseen and reviewed by a ‘competent’ person.
 It is amazing how often this is not done though.

-“Construction sites are full of heavy tools and materials,” said a spokesperson / construction professional from Carpet King, a Minneapolis flooring company.
+“Construction sites are full of heavy tools and materials,” said a commercial HVAC company spokesperson.
 “Some of these are so heavy that not even a hard hat can protect you.
 If a construction area has not been correctly fenced off, or something falls from a crane that reaches beyond that even pedestrians can be hit by falling objects.”

 Excavation and Trenching Accidents

 The risk of death to construction workers in trenching and excavation sites is considered to be 112 percent higher than in any other area.
 So extra precaution against cave-ins and similar accidents is advised in these scenarios.